 Git has significantly changed the way teams develop software.
 Its distributed nature and lightweight branching and merging have made it possible for developers to massage their code bases in ways they couldn’t have imagined before.
 However, Git has a reputation for being hard to learn.
 And when folks transition to Git, they often settle for using a handful of commands and treat Git just like their other source control system.

 About this Title

 The project archive: files, manifests, and metadata

 Detecting duplication using SHA1

-- Ensuring the integrity of the project archive
+Ensuring the integrity of the project archive

-- Merging changes from different branches
+Merging changes from different branches

-- Sharing code in a distributed way
+Sharing code in a distributed way

 Jim Weirich was active in the software development world for over twenty-five years.
 Jim was very active in the Ruby community and contributed to several Ruby projects including the Rake build system, the FlexMock mocking library, and the RubyGems package management software.
 Jim was the Chief Scientist for EdgeCase, LLC.

 Please Note: Jim passed away in February, 2014.
 The Pragmatic Programmers are donating 100% of the purchase price of this screencast to Jim’s family (excluding any tax charged which instead goes to the state).